-Most asset systems can’t help here because they only understand one-of-a-kind items.
-Asset Giant is different: as well as unique assets, it lets you track things by quantity and unit of measure, so your stock of consumables lives in the same place as your tools and is just as easy to check.
+A crew that arrives to find the box of fixings empty loses half a day — yet most systems can’t track consumables at all, only one-of-a-kind items.
+Asset Giant lets you track stock by quantity and unit of measure, so consumables live alongside your tools and are just as easy to check.

 Built for stock as well as one-off assets